Topics covered:

 For our purposes we will use the following definitions:

-ART Backlog: There is one ART backlog for each Value Stream in the portfolio.
+ART Backlog: The ART Backlog is where strategy meets execution.
+ART Backlog items elaborate portfolio epics into outcome-oriented features and enablers, making business intent inseparable from the work itself.
+The ordering of the ART Backlog is the primary alignment mechanism between strategy and delivery.
+There is one ART backlog for each Value Stream in the portfolio.
 (Exception: very large value streams may need multiple ARTs).
-An ART Backlog contains a list of everything needed to deliver on the initiatives (epics) in the portfolio backlog.
-ART Backlog items reflect the elaboration of epics into features and technology enabler items, that is, solutions for the goals and objectives stated in the Portfolio Backlog.
-The ART backlog contains the highest priority items needed in the next PI to support the strategy.
+The ART backlog contains the highest priority items needed to support the strategy.
 ART Backlog items will have been refined and stack ranked as a prerequisite step to support PI Planning.

 One can see that solution delivery flows through a series of interconnected backlogs from strategy to delivery, from epics to features to user stories.